 Reasons to choose N-iX as a software development company in Poland

-- N-iX has a software development centers in Poland, Ukraine, and Bulgaria, as well as offices in the US and Sweden.
+- N-iX has software development centers in Krakow and Wroclaw (Poland), as well as the ability to find experts throughout the country.

 - N-iX has many industry recognitions (Clutch, GoodFirms, OpenText and Microsoft partner, GSA, Inc. 5000, Software 500, IAOP, and many more).